Last Updated on: 6th October 2023, 11:52 am

 Septicemia and sepsis are often used interchangeably but differ based on progression.

 When germs enter the bloodstream, a tortoise can develop septicemia.
 These germs are usually bacteria but can sometimes be fungal or viral.

 Sepsis (blood poisoning) occurs when the immune system overreacts to an infection, damaging tissues and vital organs.
-Left untreated, sepsis will eventually result in death.
+Left untreated, sepsis eventually results in death.

 Septicemia in Tortoises

-Various types of bacteria can cause Septicemia in tortoises, but the most common are staphylococcus aureus, streptococcus pneumoniae, and e. coli.
+Various types of bacteria can cause Septicemia in tortoises, but staphylococcus aureus, streptococcus pneumoniae, and E. coli are the most common.

 Septicemia is common because tortoises spend most of their time near the soil, which harbors bacteria.
-Inevitably, the high humidity and temperature levels contribute to the risk.
+Inevitably, the high humidity and temperature elevate the risk.

 Signs of Septicemia in Tortoises

 Sepsis shares symptoms with other common illnesses.
-However, these symptoms, when occurring at the same time, enable you to distinguish sepsis from other health problems:
+However, these symptoms, when occurring at the same time, enable you to distinguish sepsis from other medical conditions:

 - Lethargy or weakness.

 - Pinkness on the carapace (top of the shell) or plastron (shell’s underside).

 - Petechiae, or blue, purple, or red spots under the skin, are caused by burst capillaries.

 - Pinkness or redness on the neck and legs.